Who is Greenberg, Grant & Richards?

 Your Rights When Dealing with Greenberg, Grant & Richards, Inc.

-• Greenberg, Grant & Richards may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.
+- Greenberg, Grant & Richards cannot threaten or harass you, call repeatedly, swear at you, or publicly publish a list of debtors.

-• Greenberg, Grant & Richards must be honest about who they are and what they are attempting to do.
-They must notify you that they are a debt collection agency both orally and in writing.
+- Greenberg, Grant & Richards must be honest about who they are and their purpose.
+They must notify you in writing and verbally that they are a debt collection agency.

-• Greenberg, Grant & Richards cannot threaten to have you arrested or imprisoned over unpaid debts.
+- Greenberg, Grant & Richards cannot threaten to have you arrested or imprisoned for unpaid debts.

 Remove Greenberg, Grant & Richards From Your Credit Report Today!